 The holiday season can bring a welcome respite from a challenging year, but it can also wreak havoc on your digestive system.
 Countless stressors can lead to heartburn, upset stomach, diarrhea, constipation, and other ailments.
 When stressed, your body diverts most of its energy to help your body and mind function.
 You probably notice your increased heart rate, elevated blood pressure, and boosted energy during these times.
 It’s called the “fight or flight” response but leaves little energy for digestion.
 Here’s what you can do to keep your digestive system on track.

 Get a little exercise.
-If you have a regular fitness plan, don’t give it up during the holidays.
+If you have a regular fitness plan at home, don’t give it up during the holidays.
 Keep up your routine as much as you can.
 Regular exercise can help to release stress and keep your digestion chugging along.
 If you can’t manage a full workout, find time to get moving throughout the day.
 After eating a heavy meal, take a walk.
 Avoid reclining, which can lead to heartburn and acid reflux.

 Slow down.
 Carve out some time each day to relax and unwind.
 As much as possible, try to eat in a comfortable and relaxing environment – not while dashing around or driving in the car.
 Take several slow, deep breaths before eating to help you relax.
 Chewing thoroughly and eating slowly can help digestion.